Clinton Day

 Paul Ford

-also studied classical and jazz under Perla Waren at American River College (Sacramento, CA) and jazz under Roger Letson at DeAnza College (Cupertino, CA).
+studied classical and jazz under Perla Waren at American River College (Sacramento, CA) and jazz under Roger Letson at DeAnza College (Cupertino, CA).
 He has performed with jazz groups at the North Sea Jazz Festival (Den Haag, Netherlands) and at the Montreau and Ozone Jazz Festivals (Switzerland).
 He won the "Kawai Award (First Place) for Vocal Jazz Solo" and a "Special Award for Jazz Improvisation Duet" at the Pacific Coast Collegiate Jazz Festival (Berkeley, CA).
 Paul was a member of a group that won "First Place-Chamber Competition" and "First Place Overall-Choir of the World" at the Llangollen Eisteddfod (Wales, Great Britain), and he was a member of the Canterbury Choral Society, the Oklahoma City symphonic chorus (Oklahoma).
-Aside from Moodswing, Paul sings in Without Measure, a sextet that performs Renaissance and Jazz music, and in the Chamber Singers and Festival Choir at Lafayette-Orinda Presbyterian Church (Lafayette, CA).
-He holds a Doctorate in Communication from Penn State University, and is currently an HRIS Project Manager for Chevron Corporation. website
+Aside from Moodswing, Paul sings in Without Measure, a sextet that performs Renaissance and Jazz music.
+Most recently, Paul joined the big band Lady K and the Kings of Swing as a vocalist.
+He holds a Doctorate in Communication from Penn State University, is a Consultant at The Mosaic Company, and is a voice actor in the San Francisco area.